Kamalpaneru/Xtractor/README.md

 ## Usage

 Used to split cells from excel sheet images and extracts data. <br>
-  NOTE: Tesseract didn't work as smoothly as I imagined it to be.<br> <br>
+  NOTE: I've replaced Tesseract with Azure Computer Vision API(Not perfect but a significant improvement though).<br> <br>

   ```ruby
     require 'xtractor'